 June 26 is a momentous day in the history of LGBT rights — so much so that there was even a hoax going around, which some of us fell for, that President Obama was going to propose that it be designated a national holiday.
 (No one would believe such rumors about Donald Trump.)
-Here’s a look at the pro-LGBT U.S. Supreme Court decisions that made this date so important that The Advocate has created a series of memes to honor it.
+Here’s a look at the pro-LGBT U.S. Supreme Court decisions that made this date so important.

 2003: The high court ruled antisodomy laws throughout the nation unconstitutional in Lawrence v.
 Texas, reversing its 1986 decision in Bowers v.
 Hardwick.
 “Petitioners’ right to liberty under the Due Process Clause gives them the full right to engage in private conduct without government intervention,” Justice Anthony Kennedy wrote for the court majority, adding, “The Texas statute furthers no legitimate state interest which can justify its intrusion into the individual’s personal and private life.”

 2013: A two-fer: The court struck down section 3 of the Defense of Marriage Act, which had prevented the federal government from recognizing same-sex marriages.
 The decision came in U.S. v.
-Windsor, in which lesbian widow Edie Windsor, whose marriage was recognized in her home state of New York, sued over being charged inheritance taxes that would not have applied had her spouse been a man.
+Windsor, in which lesbian widow Edie Windsor, a New York resident who had married Thea Spyer in Canada, sued over being charged inheritance taxes that would not have applied had her spouse been a man.
 And the high court declined to review a lower court ruling invalidating California’s Proposition 8, in the case Perry v.
 Schwarzenegger.
 California officials had refused to defend the voter-approved proposition that outlawed same-sex marriage in the state, after a brief period in which it was legal.
 The Supreme Court ruled that the private citizens who then took up the defense of Prop.
 8 did not have legal standing to do so, and therefore the earlier ruling against the proposition stood, and marriage equality returned to the Golden State.